pananton/busrpc-spec/busrpc.md

 Note, that all methods of a static class must be defined as static.

-## API description file

-API description file *api.proto* must always contain definition of the API descriptor `ApiDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the API by means of a nested types.
-All this nested types are described in the subsections below.
-Definitions of other types may also be nested inside `ApiDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.
+## Built-in types

-Apart from descriptor, API description file also contains definitions of [custom](https://developers.google.com/protocol-buffers/docs/proto3#customoptions) protobuf options introduced by the busrpc framework.
-Refer to the [template](proto/api.proto) API description file for more information about custom options.
+File *busrpc.proto* must provide definition of the busrpc built-in types, which must have exactly the same name and format in all compliant third-party implementations.
+Apart from the built-in types, *busrpc.proto* also contains definitions of a [custom](https://developers.google.com/protocol-buffers/docs/proto3#customoptions) protobuf options introduced by the busrpc framework.
+Ready-to-use *busrpc.proto* file can be found [here](proto/busrpc.proto).

 ### `Errc`

-`Errc` is a predefined enumeration, which contains system-wide error codes describing the reason of a busrpc [exception](#exceptions).
-Third-party implementations are free to add their own error codes to the `Errc` enumeration, however, they should not modify the name of the type.
+`Errc` is an enumeration, which contains system-wide error codes describing the reason of a busrpc [exception](#exceptions).
+Third-party implementations are allowed to add their own error codes to the `Errc` enumeration, however, they should not modify the name of the type.
 For example, `Errc` defined for some API may look like this:

 ```
-// file api/api.proto
+// file api/busrpc.proto

-message ApiDesc {
 enum Errc {
   // Unexpected error.
   ERRC_UNEXPECTED = 0;

   // Custom codes.

   // Not authorized.
   ERRC_NOT_AUTHORIZED = 1;

   // Can't connect to the database.
   ERRC_DB_CONN_FAILED = 2;
 }
-  ...
-}
 ```

 ### `Exception`

-`Exception` is a predefined structure, which represents busrpc [exception](#exceptions).
-Third-party implementations are free to add more fields the `Exception` structure, however, they should not modify the name of the type.
+`Exception` is a structure representing busrpc [exception](#exceptions).
+Third-party implementations are allowed to add more fields the `Exception` structure, however, they should not modify the name of the type.
 For example, `Exception` for some API may look like this:

 ```
-// file api/api.proto
+// file api/busrpc.proto

-message ApiDesc {
 message Exception {
   // Error code.
   Errc code = 1;

   // Custom fields.

   // Description.
   string description = 2;

   // Service name.
   string service_name = 3;
 }
-  ...
-}
 ```

 ### `CallMessage`

-`CallMessage` is a predefined structure, which determines format of a network packet used to transfer method call data.
-This structure should not be modified in any way by a third-party implementation, or some busrpc tools may stop working for it.
+`CallMessage` is a structure, which determines format of the network packet used to transfer method call data.
+This structure should not be modified in any way by a third-party implementation, or some busrpc tools may stop working.

 ```
-// file api/api.proto
+// file api/busrpc.proto

-message ApiDesc {
 message CallMessage {
   optional bytes object_id = 1;
   optional bytes params = 2;
-  }
-  ...
 }
 ```